Heathfield Hall: Heathfield Estate

-What was the Heathfield Estate is now the land that comprises West Drive, North Drive and Brecon Road in Handsworth, developed in the 1930s with a number of arts and crafts and moderne-style houses.
+Around 1825 when the surrounding areas were sold off as building plots, the road from Aston Villa to Bristnall's End became Heathfield Road.
+What was the Heathfield Estate is now the land that comprises Brecon Road, North Drive, West Drive and James Watt Drive in Handsworth.
+It was developed in the 1930s with a number of arts and crafts and moderne-style houses that are considerably larger than other houses in Birmingham due to strict covenants set by the land owners.